How to Watch, BetSaracen Odds: Arkansas at Vanderbilt

-The No. 2 Arkansas Razorbacks (24-3, 6-1 SEC) can clinch their third straight Southeastern Conference series with a win Saturday against the No. 14 Vanderbilt Commodores (20-6, 4-3 SEC) at Hawkins Field in Nashville, Tennessee.
+The No. 2 Arkansas Razorbacks (25-3, 7-1 SEC) can clinch their second straight Southeastern Conference series sweep with a win Sunday against the No. 14 Vanderbilt Commodores (20-7, 4-4 SEC) at Hawkins Field in Nashville, Tennessee.

-Arkansas earned a 9-0 win over Vanderbilt to open the series on Friday evening behind a five RBI performance from former Commodore Cam Kozeal and a quality start from ace Zach Root.
+Arkansas earned a 6-4 extra-inning win over Vanderbilt to win the series Saturday afternoon behind a three RBI performance from former Commodore Cam Kozeal and a solid start from starter Gabe Gaeckle.

-GAME 1 RECAP: No. 2 Arkansas takes series opener at No. 14 Vanderbilt

-Sophomore right-hander Gabe Gaeckle will get the start Saturday on the mound for the Hogs just one week after he lasted only 1.2 innings in a start against South Carolina.
-Gaeckle gave up three earned runs on two hits with three walks against the Gamecocks, and he'll be looking to change the narrative of his season so far after he began the year as the Friday night starter.
+Junior left-hander Landon Beidelschies will get the start Sunday on the mound for the Hogs a week after allowing two runs against South Carolina.
+This season, Beidelschies has amassed a 3.76 ERA in 26.1 IP with 25 strikeouts and seven walks.

-Vanderbilt will start righty Cody Bowker, a transfer from Georgetown, who gave up three earned runs on six hits with no walks and eight strikeouts across 4.2 innings pitched in an 8-5 win over Texas A&M last Saturday.
+Vanderbilt will start righty Connor Fennell, a transfer from Dayton, who gave up two earned runs on four hits with one walk and eight strikeouts across 3.2 innings pitched in an 5-3 win over Texas A&M last Thursday.

 Below are details on how to watch, BetSaracen betting lines, links to stream and links to all of our coverage leading up to the game...